sekcja-memow/logistics-regression/docs/docs.md

 #### 2.1 `LassoRegularizer`
-Regularizer L1 (Lasso Regularizer) is used to limit model's cost and gradient functions.
+Regularizer L1 (Lasso Regularizer) limits the model's cost and gradient functions.
 The lasso regularization thus acts as a feature selection mechanism.
 He gradually rejects the linear attributes and leaves the set of the most important ones.
 [Read more](https://en.wikipedia.org/wiki/Regularization_(mathematics))